christianmcb/RelocationClustering/README.md

-# RelocationClustering
+# Choosing a suitable location for living.

-A project to choose a suitable location for living when relocating.
+A project to find suitable location for living based on food venues and rental price.

+## Authors

+* **Christian McBride Jordan** - *Initial work* - christianmcb(https://github.com/christianmcb)